How to wash your face may seem like a strange subject.

-Many of our customers ask, what is pH and how does it affect our skin?
+Many of my clients ask, what is pH, and how does it affect our skin?

-Soap and many commercial products formulated for an oily skin, have a very high alcohol content.
+Soap and many commercial products formulated for oily skin, have very high alcohol content.

-Whilst it’s true these astringents do a good job of removing excess sebum (oil), make up and cellular debris from the skin, sadly they are just to harsh for a delicate skin.
+Whilst it’s true these astringents do a good job of removing excess sebum (oil), makeup and cellular debris from the skin, sadly they are too harsh for delicate skin.

-Whilst I appreciate that for oily skin folks, these alkaline products can be hard to resist, here at The Naked Chemist we are all about transparency in beauty.
+Whilst we appreciate that for oily skin folks, these alkaline products can be hard to resist, here at The Naked Chemist I am all about transparency in beauty.

 Long term use of these products SOAP included, causes a cycle of destruction on the skin.

-So soap and astringents can cause skin to breakout and become sensitive?
+So soap and astringents can cause the skin to break out and become sensitive?

-Sadly yes, and once the skin becomes undermined bacteria will really thrive in this soapy, alkaline environment.
+Sadly yes, and once the skin becomes undermined, bacteria will thrive in this soapy, alkaline environment.